How to choose the right Kitesurfing

 Kite-Specific Travel Solutions

-- Invest in a wheeled kite bag with reinforced padding (look for 600D+ fabric)
+- Invest in a wheeled kite bag with reinforced padding

 - Pack kites in reverse size order (largest at bottom) for balanced weight distribution